 What’s your plan?

-It’s important that residents are aware of the steps BTR suppliers are taking to help protect them from COVID-19.
+It’s important that residents are aware of the steps Build to Rent suppliers are taking to help protect them from Covid-19.
 Be open with the plans and ensure residents know how they should report any issues that may arise.

 Education and communication are key.